iterate-ch/cyberduck-cli-action/README.md

 ## Supported Environment Variables

+The following [environment variable names](https://docs.github.com/en/enterprise-cloud@latest/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsenv) are supported to be passed as part of the job.

 ### USERNAME
-Username to use for authentication against remote.
+Username to use for authentication with server passed to Cyberduck CLI with `--username`.

 ### PASSWORD
-Password to use for authentication against remote.
+Password to use for authentication with server passed to Cyberduck CLI  with `--password`.

 ### IDENTITY
-Path to private key file for public key authentication
+Path to private key file for public key authentication with server passed to Cyberduck CLI  with `--identity`.

 ## Outputs